1eyeITguy/1eyeITguy.github.io/_posts/2025-08-16-osdcloud-v2-getting-started.md

 ## The Complete Setup Script

-Here's the full automation script for reference:
+Here's the full automation script for reference.
+The latest version is always available at the GitHub link above.

 ```powershell
 #Requires -RunAsAdministrator